For Property Owners

 Island inventory usually leaks money when expensive dates get discounted too early and the calendar looks healthy enough to hide the mistake.

-Use direct mix to reduce commission drag where the home can support it
+Use more direct bookings where the home can support it

 AMI owners do not need every booking to be direct.
-They do need enough lower-cost channel mix to keep OTA fees from eating premium demand.
+They do need enough lower-cost bookings to keep marketplace fees from eating premium demand.

 Tighten local execution before review quality starts softening rate power